Category Archives: The Modern Era (1227-1936)

 Julian did not perceive God as blaming or judging us, but as enfolding us in love.
 Famously, Julian used women’s experience of motherhood to explore how God loves us, referring to Jesus as our Mother.

-Julian recounts that she was thirty and a half years old when she received her visions and this is how we know she was born in 1342.
+Julian recounts she was thirty and a half years old when she received her visions and this is how we know she was born in 1342.
 (An editor to one of the surviving manuscripts speaks of her as a “devout woman, who is a recluse at Norwich, and still alive, A.D.
 1413”).
 There is further evidence to be found in a contemporary will that she was alive in 1416, and that she had a maid who lived in a room next to the cell.
 Apart from that, we know nothing else about Julian’s life.
 However, reading Revelations of Divine Love, reveals an intelligent, sensitive and very down-to-earth woman who maintains her trust in God’s goodness while addressing doubt, fear and deep theological questions.

 St Julian's Church, Norwich, 2009.jpg